Hoogstraten: Early-modern period

 A very large brick church was built in 1524, and a matching town hall next door was built in 1530 before the church was completed in 1546.

 By 1564, a drawing shows the town still consisted of houses on both sides of the wide unpaved Vrijheid.
 The number of houses had grown to more than a hundred fine upstanding wooden buildings some three stories high.
 The church, St. Catherine's Church, formed the centre of the town.
 Behind the church on a slight hill a bit more than a kilometer away stood the castle of the Count.

 Under the ownership of Count Antoon de Lalaing (1480–1540) and his wife, Countess Elisabeth van Culemborg (1475–1555), the 'Land van Hoogstraten' became a county, a title bestowed by Margaretha of Austria.
 The 'county' encompassed the whole the Count's land in which several villages existed.
 It is now marked by the boundaries of his property, one of three bulges of northern Belgium each of which are almost surrounded by The Netherlands.

 Between 1 September 1602 – 18 May 1604 the Mutiny of Hoogstraten took place - the longest mutiny by soldiers of the Spanish Army of Flanders during the Eighty Years' War.

 While Hoogstraten lies within modern Belgian Flanders, prior to 1794 the town was in the Duchy of Brabant since old Flanders reached no further North West than Antwerp.

-Hoogstraten remained in the hands of the Lalaing-Culemborg family until 1709 after which the town was transferred to the Salm-Salm family.
+Hoogstraten remained in the hands of the Lalaing-Culemborg family until 1709 after which the town was transferred to their heir Salm-Salm family.
 In 1740 Hoogstraten was elevated to a Duchy by Emperor Charles VI, but barely half a century later, during French rule, it lost its titles of 'town' and 'duchy.'
 The status of a town often depended on whether the townspeople were considered supporters or not, so one might infer that the area was seen to have anti-French feeling.
+In early 1814 near the town the Battle of Hoogstraten was fought in which the coalition forces were victorious over the French.